cloudmesh-community/sp19-516-124/gcloud.md

 The instance creation needs to finish before the tutorial can proceed.
 The activity can be tracked by clicking the notification menu from the navigation bar at the top.

-### Connect to the instance
-Enter the following command to SSH into the VM.
+To Connect to the instance, enter the following command to SSH into the VM.
 If this is your first time using SSH from Cloud Shell, you will need to create a private key.
 Enter the zone and name of the instance you created.
-EX: ("gcloud compute --project \"regal-buckeye-232200" ssh --zone \<vm-zone> <vm-name>")
+EX: {"gcloud compute --project \"regal-buckeye-232200" ssh --zone \<vm-zone> <vm-name>"}

 ### Run a simple web server
 Create a simple index.html file with the following command inside the parenthesis and double quotes:
-("echo <h1>Hello World</h1>" > index.html")
+{"echo <h1>Hello World</h1>" > index.html"}

 Then, enter this command to run a simple Python webserver inside the parenthesis :
 "sudo python -m SimpleHTTPServer 80"